kgmonteith/BonusFFB/docs/getting-started.md

 Install a recent version of [vJoy](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1).

-Run vJoyConf and set up at least one virtual device with a minimum of 8 buttons:
+Run the "Configure vJoy" application.
+Set up at least one virtual device with a minimum of 8 buttons, and click the "Enable vJoy" checkbox:

 ![vJoy config](images/vjoy-config.png){: style="height:551;width:416px"}